grafana/grafana/docs/sources/panels-visualizations/visualizations/alert-list/index.md

 ### Folder

-Select a folder.
-Only alerts from dashboards in the folder selected will be displayed.
+Filter alerts by the selected folder.
+Only alerts from dashboards in this folder are displayed.

 ## Alert state filter